Two-Way Data Flow

 computation function computes the cell's value as a function of

-argument cells, like ValueCell.computed
+argument cells, like ValueCell.computed.
+The reverse computation

 function reverses the computation by assigning a value to the